knickodem/kfa/README.md

 downloads](https://cranlogs.r-pkg.org/badges/grand-total/kfa)](https://cran.r-project.org/package=kfa)

 **kfa** provides utilities for examining the dimensionality of a set of variables to foster scale development.
-Harnessing a k-fold cross validation approach, **kfa** helps researchers compare possible factor structures and identify which structures are plausible and replicable across samples.
+Harnessing a k-fold cross-validation approach, **kfa** helps researchers compare possible factor structures and identify which structures are plausible and replicable across samples.

 ## Installation